burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 - create code summary shows what we're doing
 - clean up code so that it's readable/usable
 - copy code sections into book sections and add comments
+    - note that code comments are for the sections, but less for the final chapter summary
 - then add resources and links to production code examples

+<br><br><br>

 # Upgrading The Code

 Less Cloning, More Borrowing:
 - update code to use borrows and lifetimes rather than cloning everything.

-Code Commentary:
-- reorganize so that code commentary is in the sections, but not in the final demo.
-The final demo is for exploring how the pieces all interact together, not explaining individual parts.

-References:
-- white/beige/yellow papers as well as non Ethereum references and libraries.
+Lifetimes
+- It would be great to learn more about lifetimes so that every function can take in a reference rather than requiring a String that has to be cloned over and over and over...

+Errors
+- It would also be nice to have better errors so that when functions fail we (or the users) know why.

+Enums
+- enums and how they interact with structs and implementations

+Pub/Priv Functions
+- pub vs priv functions

+Structs and Traits
+- they're useful, but I'm not using them

 External crates in mdBook:
 - https://users.rust-lang.org/t/diy-digital-signatures/23739/5

+<br><br><br>

-### UX / UI
+# UX / UI
 - reformat the Resources sections to look like Awesome Lists, and then add relevant stuff to the relevant lists
 - rename all pictures to be the same name as the section they're featured in
 - pictures for each chapter intro